farmOS/farmOS.org/src/content/community/monthly-call.md

 # Monthly Call

-The farmOS community hosts a monthly call via [Zoom].
+The farmOS community hosts a monthly call via [Jitsi].
 Anyone is welcome to join.
 Ask questions, brainstorm ideas, or just talk farming.

 Refer to the schedule below, and use the "Join Call" link to join the call.